SigurdJanson/CommunicationOverload/README.md

 The Surprising Math of Team Performance
 ================
-2024-11-13
+2024-11-14

 <!-- README.md is generated from README.Rmd.
 Please edit that file. -->

 Communication is arguably the most cohesive force within a team.
 By exchanging information, team members build relationships, establish roles, and achieve goals.
-Yet, communication can also have unintended negative effects, sometimes reducing team performance.
+It is vital for and closely linked with productivity (Dutta et al., 2021).
+Yet, communication can also have unintended negative effects, sometimes even reducing team performance.
 This can result from issues like…

 - Coordination issues, such as:
   - Challenges in building quality relationships